rcolepeterson/webpack-made-easy/README.md

 ```javascript
 module.exports = "This a module.";
 ```
-3. In index.js, lets load it by adding the following ...
+3. In index.js, let's load it by adding the following ...
 ```javascript
 var myModule = require('./MyModule');
 console.log('myModule', myModule);